-Sure, it’s it’s a while off, but you can bet the “Umbraphiles” are already on the case for this 2020 eclipse, reserving their spots in the shadows.
+Sure, it’s still a while off, but you can bet the “Umbraphiles” are already on the case for this 2020 eclipse, reserving their spots in the shadows.
 For the December 2020 event it’s going to be even more crucial to make arrangements in advance since the viewing band is going through a low population zone of gauchos and farmhouses on the northern edge of Patagonia.
 How do you feel about camping?

 There are some great lodges close to the 2020 eclipse path in Chile, in Pucon and Villarica—like andBeyond Vira Vira.
 In Argentina, however, the best bet would probably be to drive north from Bariloche region or, closer, from San Martin de los Andes.
 Otherwise you could road trip it to a remote area with few others around, but you might need to pack a tent and bring plenty of supplies.
 If that doesn’t sound like an ideal arrangement, let someone else take care of the details, a company that knows the region well.